-In my observation, many Christian conversations surrounding abortion currently center around two questions:
+In my observations, many Christian conversations surrounding abortion currently center around two questions:

 Because these are the questions we ask, our response can often come across as judgmental and harsh.
-Ask some of your non-church-going friends what their perceptions are and they will probably tell you that Christians are anti-woman, intolerant, and manipulative.
-Because of this, many women won’t go to a church or even to Christians when faced with an unplanned pregnancy.
+Ask some of your non-church-going friends what their perceptions of Christians are and they will probably tell you that Christians are anti-woman, intolerant, and manipulative.
+Because of this, many women won’t go to a church or even to Christians in their life when faced with an unplanned pregnancy.
 Through our research, we’ve heard women say things like, “A church?
 Why would I want to go there?
 They will just judge me.” or “Religious people are no help at all; they will just make me feel worse about myself.”

-Maybe it’s time to think about what would happen if the Church began asking this question: Why do women have abortions?
+What would happen if the Church began asking this question instead: Why do women have abortions?

 When I first started my work with a Christian pregnancy center nine years ago, I asked the leader of a similar organization why she thought women had abortions.
 She looked at me and said, “Selfishness.”
 Sadly, that seems to be the general consensus: women have abortions because they are thinking only about themselves and their future.

 “I used to think, ‘How could a woman have an abortion?’
 But after sitting with women, hearing where they are coming from and what they are facing, I found myself thinking, ‘How could they possibly continue this pregnancy?’”

 Once we understand what’s really going on, the natural second question we ask ourselves is: What can we do to support women so they don’t feel that abortion or a lifetime of struggle are their only options?